bartbilliet/LiveTranslate.App/README.md

 4. Click *Stop* to stop listening to audio.

 ## Known issues
-The app is currently only being tested for Android, but iOS should work too.
+The app is currently only being tested for Android. (no iOS device available to test)